cairocoder01/dt-metrics-gap-list/README.md

 - Adds Gap Map (Metrics -> Project)
 - Adds Gap List (Metrics -> Project)
-- Shows Gaps for Contacts, Groups, Teams, and Churches
+- Shows Gaps for Contacts, Groups, Teams (new), Churches, and Users
 - Supports deep diving into any administrative level support by your site's location list
 - Makes Gap Map/List visible to all Multiplier users, as well as any users who already have Project Metrics access